grapa-dev/grapa/maintainers/DEVELOPMENT/index.md

 # Development Documentation

-This directory contains all development-related documentation for the Grapa project.
+This folder is for all in-progress, investigation, planning, and debug documentation for the Grapa project.
+For stable, canonical implementation references, see IMPLEMENTATION/.

 ## 📋 **Current Status & Planning**